MaynardMiner/SWARM/README.md

-The key theme SWARM emphasis, is to make SWARM bigger than itself.
+SWARM was designed to make SWARM bigger than itself.
 All commands can be executed via bash scripts/shell commands on the linux side, and we are slowly implementing the same features to the window's side.
 With the ``Lite`` mode, SWARM can be easily incorporated into any current miningOS available, and users can customer their own launch.